OpenToAllCTF/OTA-Challenge-Bot/README.md

     "git_branch" : "master"
 }```

-3. Update the templates in `templates` according to your preferences (or go with the default ones)
+3. Update the templates in `templates` according to your preferences (or go with the default ones).
+4. Make sure that there's a `_posts` and `_stats` folder in your git repository.
 4. You should be good to go now and git support should be active on the next startup.
 You can now use the `postsolves` command to push blog posts with the current solve status to git.